Don’t miss your opportunity for free money to help pay for school.

 - Maintain Satisfactory Academic Progress

-Awards will be made based on full time enrollment; however, awards will prorate based on actual enrollment.
+Awards are made based on full-time enrollment; however, awards will prorate based on actual enrollment.

 Enrollment status for federal and state grants is determined on the last day to add classes for the semester.